-And I remember laying in bed after a fight and after like looking at the pregnancy test and really coming to terms with it and it just here.
-Yeah.
-I mean, the song in Chris alone play through my head.
-As like my song of coming really back to Christ and back to relationship with Jesus like that was what had sealed and kind of redeemed and, you know, kind of brought me back and brought forgiveness to who’ve had was I think.
+And I remember laying in bed after finding out and after like looking at the pregnancy test and really coming to terms with it and just hearing the song In Christ Alone play through my head.
+As like my song of coming really back to Christ and back to a relationship with Jesus like that was what had sealed and kind of redeemed and, you know, kind of brought me back and brought forgiveness to who’ve had was I think.
 I was slowly coming back there with just the introduction of meeting my husband.
 And there’s a lot of emotions and hurt that had happened.
-Because of my own decisions and my own choices that I think with my becoming pregnant.
+Because of my own decisions and my own choices that I think with me becoming pregnant.

 That was my aha moment.
 It’s been a journey too.
 I’ll tell you that.
 Becoming a mom, especially at this age was not easy, at 38.
 When I got pregnant with him at 38.
 It was probably a lot harder than most people.
 I dunno.
 I can’t say I was never married at 25.
 But I did have a cousin who got pregnant around the same time and she was in her twenties.

-And there’s a drastic difference of energy between 20-year-old mom that seemed to be mom and an almost 40-year-old soon to be mom, but the gratefulness and the humility that I feel like the Lord offered actually allowed us to name our son Ellis Jason, which just means the kindness of God.
+And there’s a drastic difference of energy between a 20-year-old mom and an almost 40-year-old soon-to-be mom, but the gratefulness and the humility that I feel like the Lord offered actually allowed us to name our son Ellis Jason, which just means the kindness of God.

 Ellis means kindness.
-I just really felt the Lord was kind and allowing me.
-After all these years of struggling, I wanted to be some mom and just to have his kindness and giving us a son is truly a gift.
+I just really felt the Lord was kind and allowing me after all these years of struggling, I wanted to become a mom and just to have his kindness and giving us a son is truly a gift.
 So if you were like me, maybe you have dreams of becoming a mom and having children.
 I would say it’s not too late.

 I would say that the Lord is good.
 He is kind.
-He gives life and brings us through things that only to just lessons to then share and bring hope to others that might be in those same situations.
+He gives life and brings us through things that only teach us lessons to then share and bring hope to others that might be in those same situations.
 We are not without hope.
 We are not without life.